From Squid Game to Pansori, Korean culture covers a lot of ground.

 With the start of the Joseon kingdom, Buddhism was out and Confucianism was in.
 But that didn’t stop the Buddhist influence on art.
 Even though the royal court didn’t officially favor it, the public still appreciated its beautiful simplicity.
 Over time, Chinese influence on Korean art fizzled out and the country underwent its own art renaissance.
 During this time, Korea developed its own style of painting, which was more realistic and colorful.

 During Japanese colonization and the Korean War, Lee Jung-seob created revolutionary art.
-Too poor to buy materials, he used tin foil from cigarette packages and anything else he found laying around.
-He’s known for his iconic White Ox oil painting and embodies the spirit of Koreans who never give up.
+Too poor to buy art supplies, he used tin foil from cigarette packages and anything else he found laying around.
+He’s known for his iconic White Ox oil painting that embodies the spirit of Koreans who never give up.
+There’s a popular art gallery featuring his work on Jeju Island that I highly recommend.

 Calligraphy became a major art form in Korea after the invention of paper.
 Five major types of calligraphy developed over time: